-This instrument contains Ni-Cd or Ni-MH batteries.
+This instrument contains Ni-MH batteries.
 Do not dispose of this battery pack with other solid waste.
 Used batteries should be disposed of by a qualified recycler or hazardous materials handler.
 Contact your authorized FLUKE Service Center for recycling information.